 It went public in 2010 and is listed on the US-based NASDAQ exchange under the ticker symbol TSLA.

-Tesla’s current market capitalisation is over US$600 billion, with each share valued at around US$190 after a recent dip.
+Tesla’s current market capitalisation is over US$772 billion, with each share soaring to around US$240 after a better-than-expected car deliveries report.

 Discover more about how to buy Tesla shares and background facts on the stock’s performance.